 For this tutorial we do not offer a free download of the pattern.

-GET THE BOSS
+GET THE PATTERN

 Two options for purchasing the pattern:

-On sale on our website!
+Available for purchase on our website!

-THE NECESSARY MATERIALS
+THE NECESSARY EQUIPMENT

 To complete this tutorial, you will need: